Irritable Bowel Syndrome: Teas and Juices that Improve Your Health

-Add half a tablespoon of the seeds to a cup of boiling water and let sit for a few minutes before consuming.
+Add half a tablespoon of the seeds to a cup of boiling water and let it sit for a few minutes before drinking.

 This one is refreshing and alleviates abdominal spasms.
-To prepare, all you need to do is throw a tablespoon of fresh mint into a cup of boiling water and consume.
+To make it, all you need to do is throw a tablespoon of fresh mint into a cup of boiling water and let it sit.

 Lemon balm tea

-In addition to alleviating your nerves, lemon balm helps in the digestive process, eliminates nausea and the formation of gases and aids the absorption of food by the intestine.
+In addition to calming your nerves, lemon balm helps in the digestive process.
+It also eliminates nausea and the formation of gases and aids with the absorption of food by the intestine.

-For this one, you’ll one to take one tea each afternoon.
-It is perfectly simple and will also help to eliminate the possibility of diarrhea.
-All you need to do is add a tablespoon of dried leaves to a cup of boiling water and let sit for a few minutes before consuming.
+For this one, you’ll want to take one tea each afternoon.
+It’s perfectly simple and will also help to eliminate the possibility of diarrhea.
+All you need to do is add a tablespoon of dried leaves to a cup of boiling water and let it sit for a few minutes before drinking.